-The section entitled "Disabling Unsupported Algorithms" in [CC-Guide] describes how to disable unsupported cryptographic algorithms for SSH to restrict the TOE to the cryptographic behavior described in the ST. This section indicates ciphers should be set to allow aes128-ctr, aes256-ctr, aes128-cbc, and aes256-cbc.
+The section entitled "Disabling Unsupported Algorithms" in [CC-Guide] describes how to disable unsupported cryptographic algorithms for SSH to restrict the TOE to the cryptographic behavior described in the ST. This section indicates ciphers should be set to allow aes128-ctr, aes128-cbc, and aes256-cbc.

 Testing Assurance Activities: The evaluator must ensure that only claimed ciphers and cryptographic primitives are used to establish an SSH connection.
 To verify this, the evaluator shall start session establishment for an SSH connection from a remote client (referred to as 'remote endpoint' below).
 The evaluator shall capture the traffic exchanged between the TOE and the remote endpoint during protocol negotiation (e.g. using a packet capture tool or information provided by the endpoint, respectively).
-The evaluator shall verify from the captured traffic that the TOE offers all the ciphers defined in the TSS for the TOE for SSH sessions, but no additional ones compared to the definition in the TSS.
+The evaluator shall verify from the captured traffic that the

+TOE offers all the ciphers defined in the TSS for the TOE for SSH sessions, but no additional ones compared to the definition in the TSS.
 The evaluator shall perform one successful negotiation of an SSH session to verify that the TOE behaves as expected.
 It is sufficient to observe the successful negotiation of the session to satisfy the intent of the test.
-If the evaluator detects that not all ciphers defined in the TSS for SSH, the test shall be regarded as failed.
+If the evaluator detects that not all ciphers defined in the TSS for SSH are supported by the TOE and/or the TOE supports one or more additional ciphers not defined in the TSS for SSH, the test shall be regarded as failed.